vmware/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `vs_scalein_timeout` - Time to wait for the scaled in se to drain existing flows before marking the scalein done.
 * `vs_scalein_timeout_for_upgrade` - During se upgrade, time to wait for the scaled-in se to drain existing flows before marking the scalein done.
 * `vs_scaleout_timeout` - Time to wait for the scaled out se to become ready before marking the scaleout done.
+* `vs_se_scaleout_additional_wait_time` - Wait time for sending scaleout ready notification after virtual service is marked up.
+* `vs_se_scaleout_ready_timeout` - Timeout in seconds for service engine to sendscaleout ready notification of a virtual service.
+* `vs_switchover_timeout` - During se upgrade in a legacy active/standby segroup, time to wait for the new primary se to accept flows before marking the switchover done.
 * `vss_placement` - Parameters to place virtual services on only a subset of the cores of an se.
 * `vss_placement_enabled` - If set, virtual services will be placed on only a subset of the cores of an se.
 * `waf_learning_interval` - Frequency with which se publishes waf learning.
 * `waf_learning_memory` - Amount of memory reserved on se for waf learning.
 * `waf_mempool` - Enable memory pool for waf.
 * `waf_mempool_size` - Memory pool size used for waf.